RanaivosonHerimanitra/DataStructFrontend/README.md

 # DataStructFrontend

 Data Structure made easy, inspired by the book of Robert Lafore "data structures and algorithms in java".
-Using c# as backend, and angular as frontend, I try to illustrate algorithms like the author did.
+Using C# as backend, and angular as frontend, I try to illustrate algorithms like the author did.

+## Getting started

+First time:

+`npm i && npm start`

+Second time:

+`npm start`

 ## In progress